vuejs/docs/src/api/instance-properties.md

 - **Details:**

-  The root DOM element that the Vue instance is managing.
+  The root DOM element that the component instance is managing.

 ## $options